OpenMDAO/OpenMDAO/openmdao/docs/user_guide/component_types.rst

 .. _building-components:

 *********************************************************
-The Three Kinds of Components
+How OpenMDAO Represents Variables
 *********************************************************

 In general, a numerical model can be complex, multidisciplinary, and heterogeneous.
-It can be decomposed into a series of smaller computations that are chained together.
+It can be decomposed into a series of smaller computations that are chained together by passing variables from one to the next.

 In OpenMDAO, we perform all these numerical calculations inside a `Component`, which represents the smallest unit of computational work the framework understands.
+Each component will output its own set of variables.
+Depending on which type of calculation you're trying to represent, OpenMDAO provides different kinds of components for you to work with.

 A Simple Numerical Model
 ------------------------